 Kamakhya Temple’s strategic location in Guwahati, Assam, makes it easily accessible by various modes of transportation.
 Whether you’re travelling from near or far, there are several options to choose from.

-• Reaching Kamakhya Temple by air – The nearest major airport is Lokpriya Gopinath Bordoloi International Airport in Guwahati, which connects to major cities in India.
-From the airport, you can hire a cab or take a rental car to reach the temple, which is approximately 20 kilometres away.
+- Reaching Kamakhya Temple by air – The nearest major airport is Lokpriya Gopinath Bordoloi International Airport in Guwahati, which connects to major cities in India.
+From the Guwahati airport, you can hire an airport taxi to reach the temple, which is approximately 20 kilometres away.

 With such convenient connectivity and multiple options, reaching Kamakhya Temple is hassle-free, allowing you to focus on the spiritual and cultural experiences that await you at this ancient and revered site.